 pythonfrom pathlib import Path p = Path('sample/path') print(p)

-If you run this on Unix/Linux, the output will be PosixPath('sample/path')
+If you run this on Unix/Linux, the output will be PosixPath('sample/path').
+On Windows, it'll be WindowsPath('sample\\path').

 The Differences